Exploring the Black Hills of South Dakota in the Winter

 Selfie at Wind Cave National Park

 That said, Wind Cave and Jewel Cave both offer cave tours throughout the year.
-While there is plenty to love about getting out in snow and cold, sometimes you just want to do something warm(er).
+While there is plenty to love about getting out in the snow and cold, sometimes you just want to do something warm(er).

 Indeed, the caves are not exactly warm, but 49-52 degrees is better than the 12 degrees it was when we were driving around.